konveyor/release-tools/stale-dashboard/README.md

 ### CORS errors
 - The GitHub API supports CORS, so this shouldn't happen
 - If using a local file:// URL, use a local web server instead

+### Close button not working
+- Ensure you have a GitHub token set with `repo` scope (not just `public_repo`)
+- Check browser console for error messages
+- Verify you have permissions to close issues in the target repository
+- Make sure you're not hitting API rate limits

 ## Contributing